Tokyo to Enoshima: Your Guide to the Perfect Seaside Day Trip

 Enoshima Lantern Festival 2023

-In the fall, the Samuel Cocking Garden hosts a candlelight illumination that is well worth a visit.
+In the fall, the Samuel Cocking Garden hosts a candlelight illumination event that is well worth a visit.
 As soon as the sun disappears, thousands of candles are lit and the atmosphere becomes definitely magical and romantic.

 Enoshima candlelight illumination event